SDooman/sdooman.github.io/_posts/2023-04-01-March 2023 Media Diet.md

 Here's what I read related to this topic:

 ### [Thinking in Unit Economics](https://capitalgains.thediff.co/p/thinking-unit-economics)
+I took Econ 101 freshman year of college, during the height of my weed smoking career.
+So refreshers like this are always helpful, particularly when I can contextualize it within my current business.
+In Byrne's framework, the atomic unit for consumer software would be the user, or some definition of an active user (DAU, WAU, MAU).
+It's also relatively easy to tease apart the costs associated with that user:
+ -

 ### [Metrics in the Mildly Viral](https://www.thediff.co/archive/metrics-mildly-viral/)

 ### [How Duolingo reignited user growth](https://www.lennysnewsletter.com/p/how-duolingo-reignited-user-growth)